 Design Style over the Years

-Today I wanted to share my design style over the years and how they have changed.
-While the change hasn’t been drastic and it’s kind of come back around from when I was younger, it has definitely evolved.
-It has always had a traditional lean.
 In my early 20’s my style was primitive country and it has circled back to eclectic modern farmhouse (that’s what I call it).
 As I’ve gotten older, my taste has become more refined.
 I’m also not afraid to just do me.
 I use things that I love and I don’t really care if the “style” is perfect or correct.
 I want my home to be cozy, comfortable, and inviting.

 Early 80’s Style

-When I got married the first time in 1981, we bought a typical suburban tri-level home (not my choice at all).
+When I got married for the first time in 1981, we bought a typical suburban tri-level home (not my choice at all).
 Our furniture was a combination of victorian pieces that were inherited from my ex-husband’s grandmother along with an oak dining room table that was one of the first pieces of furniture we bought together.

-When we move into our second home, a cute Cape Cod which was much more my style, I went down the country path.
-Printer boxes on the wall.
-Braided rugs on the hardwood floors along with blue, green, and red plaid furniture.
 Let’s not forget the ruffled country curtains in all the windows.
 The company that I bought them from doesn’t appear to still be in business but at the time they were famous for their floor-length ruffled curtains.
 I was able to find some that are very similar on ETSY.

-We were only in the Cape Cod for about 18 months.
+We were only in this Cape Cod home for about 18 months.
 Once I had Kenny, we thought it was too small. ( It was 150 more sq. ft., than what I live in now).
 We moved to a big 5 bedroom two-story colonial.
 I thought that I would fill the rooms up with kids but life had another plan for me.

 The picture below isn’t mine but it sure could have been.
 It’s uncanny how close to what my family room looked like in our third house.